kilyas85/analog-cmos-ota-design/README.md

 *Cadence testbench used to evaluate the OTA with differential excitation, 50 Ω source resistance, and a 10 fF capacitive output load.*

+The OTA was evaluated using a differential input configuration with 50 Ω source resistance on each input path.
+AC-coupling capacitors isolate the signal source from the OTA input bias conditions, while the 10 fF output capacitance represents the specified load.
+This testbench was used as the basis for the AC, transient, and linearity simulations.

 #### AC Response and Stability

 ![Current-mirror OTA AC response](current-mirror-ota/figures/ac-response.png)